State of the South Conference, Thursday and Friday, Feb. 7-8

 - Lunch provided to registered attendees

-Benjamin Barton will give this year’s keynote address.
+Benjamin Barton gave the 2019 keynote address.
 Barton is the Helen and Charles Lockett Distinguished Professor of Law at the University of Tennessee and the co-author of Rebooting Justice: More Technology, Fewer Lawyers, and the Future of Law.
 In Rebooting Justice, Barton argues that we should be using technology and procedural innovation to simplify and change judicial process itself.
 Rather than assume parties will have a lawyer, the system should streamline complex procedures and operate on the assumption that parties will appear unrepresented.
 Only then can we begin to begin to create a justice system that controls costs and provides meaningful access to low- and moderate-income litigants.

 - Joyce Raby, Executive Director, Florida Justice Technology Center